yu0bab/vxsacademy-course-s-/09 - Functions.md

 # What Are Functions?
 So let's talk about something you already know but don't know the name of: functions.
 We've been using functions this whole time!
 Rect, ellipse, line, and text are all examples of functions.
 They are chunks of code that were given a name so we can use them more easily.
 Behind the scenes, the rect function is actually just 4 lines.
-Aren't you glad that you only have to type "rect(200, 200, 20, 20);" instead of 4 lines?
+Aren't you glad that you only have to type "rect(200, 200, 20, 20);" instead of having to draw 4 lines?

 In a way, we use functions in our daily lives.
 When you make breakfast, you probably get a bowl, pour cereal, pour milk, and get a spoon to eat it with.
 That’s a function, because a list of instructions grouped together and given a name: making breakfast.
 You don’t have to say the entire procedure, because everyone will understand you if you say "making breakfast"